Caveats of using Pandeia for Roman

 Ramp-fitting algorithm

 A complete list of known issues for Pandeia can be found on the Documentation for Known Issues that is continuously updated by the Pandeia and STScI ETC team.
-This documentation is written for Pandeia version 2025.9 (released on September 15, 2025).
+This documentation is written for Pandeia version R2026.1 (released on January 21, 2026).

 For additional questions not answered in this article, please contact the Roman Help Desk.